microsoftgraph/msgraph-sdk-design/middleware/AuthorizationHandler.md

 - Transparently authorize requests
 - Accept AuthorizationProvider instance in constructor
 - Update Authorization Header
+- Certain workloads error out when an unexpected header is present in the request.
+The middlewares should check:
+  - If the request URL is a Graph serve endpoint or a custom url provided by the developer, then append or update the authorization header.
+  - Else the middleware should delete authorization header.

 Take a request object and use authorization provider to add Authorization header.